Architeuthis-Flux/Jumperless-docs/docs/04-oled.md

 They should friction fit into the SBC/SMD/OLED board included with your Jumperless V5.
 ![SBCBP-4 copy](https://github.com/user-attachments/assets/43232b06-380d-4e18-9aab-924e45790740)

-## Functionality
+Yo

-This should copy basically any text printed on the breadboard, some people have trouble reading text on the breadboard LEDs, which is why I added all this. (if I missed something, let me know, it's a fairly new thing so I've probably forgot to add code for it to print in a bunch of places.)
+This should copy basically any text printed on the breadboard, some people have trouble reading text on the breadboard LEDs, which is why I added all this.

 ## Connection